 This is why you need a professional who is experienced in funding- and grant applications, and in preparing the necessary accompanying plans for this purpose.

-For further details about funding channels and applying for funding see financing your international activities.
+For further details about funding channels and applying for funding see financing your global marketing activities.